tofu-tf/tofu/docs/logging.md

 #### What LoggedValue and Loggable is
 `LoggedValue` is a representation of a value that can be written to a log in a string form.
 It's used internally, and you do not need to use it directly most of the time.
-Instead, what you want is a `Loggable` typeclass, that describes how a value of some type `A` can be logged, either as a string representation in log message and as a component of structured logging.
+Instead, what you want is a `Loggable` typeclass, that describes how a value of some type `A` can be logged, both as a string representation in log message and as a component of structured logging.
 Given an instance of `Loggable` for a type, a value of the type can be converted into `LoggedValue` and thus logged in a way that you provided.
 There are multiple predefined ways to create an instance of `Loggable`, many of them can be found in `tofu.logging.Loggable` object: